Indianapolis Car Accident Lawyer

 Step 8: Stay Off Social Media

 Anything you post online in the aftermath of a car accident can potentially be used to damage or destroy your personal injury case.
-This includes posting details of the accident, your activities in the days after the crash, or your personal account of the collision.
+This includes posting details of the accident, your activities in the days after the crash injury, or your personal account of the collision.
 In most cases, it is best to stay off social media entirely until your case is resolved.

 Step 9: Hire an Experienced Indianapolis Accident Lawyer